paranjaysoni/paranjaysoni/README.md

 🔭 I’m currently focused on:
 - Building **AI/ML projects** using Python, Jupyter, Streamlit
 - Practicing **Data Structures & Algorithms in C++**
-- Contributing as an **Executive** in the IEEE RGIPT Audit & Reporting Team

 💡 I enjoy participating in hackathons, exploring research-based challenges, and collaborating on tech-driven solutions.